KS3cur1ty/Lynx/README.md

 ### Configuration
 1. Replace the value of "RSA_PUBLIC_KEY" in [lynx.py](lynx.py) with the content of "public_key.pem"
 2. Replace the value of "RSA_PRIVATE_KEY" in [decryptor.py](decryptor.py) with the content of "private_key.pem".
 You can also just set the value of the same variable to an empty string ("").
+#### If you want to receive logs by email, follow these steps:
-3. Set the value of "EMAIL_ADDRESS" in [lynx.py](lynx.py) to your email address.
+1. Set the value of "EMAIL_ADDRESS" in [lynx.py](lynx.py) to your email address.
-4. Set the value of "EMAIL_PASSWORD" in [lynx.py](lynx.py) to your password.
+2. Set the value of "EMAIL_PASSWORD" in [lynx.py](lynx.py) to your password.
-5. If you using Gmail, just skip this step.
+3. If you using Gmail, just skip this step.
 Otherwise, change "SMTP_SERVER" in [lynx.py](lynx.py) to the SMTP server of your email provider, also change "SMTP_PORT" in the same file as needed.
+#### If you want to receive logs on your FTP server, follow these steps:
+1. Set the value of "HOST" in [lynx.py](lynx.py) to your FTP server's IP Address.
+2. Set the value of "PORT" in [lynx.py](lynx.py) to your FTP server's port.
+3. Set the value of "USERNAME" in [lynx.py](lynx.py) to your FTP username.
+4. Set the value of "PASSWORD" in in [lynx.py](lynx.py) to your FTP password.
-6. That's it.
+#### That's it.
 Lynx is ready to go.

 ### Usage
 Run it with Python3: